Skip to main content

 Using gas data in reactions

-Convert a gas volume to moles with n=V/Vmn = V / V_m (or with pV=nRTpV = nRT), use the mole ratio, then convert the product to the quantity asked for.
+Convert a gas volume to moles with n=V/Vmn = V/V_m (or with pV=nRTpV = nRT), apply the mole ratio, then convert the product to the quantity asked for.

-In the exam, check which standard conditions and molar volume the question uses, convert temperatures to kelvin, keep units consistent with RR, and link gas volumes to moles through the mole ratio.
+In the exam, check which standard conditions and molar volume the question uses, convert temperatures to kelvin, keep units consistent with RR, subtract any water vapour pressure for gas collected over water, and link gas volumes to moles through the mole ratio.

 Exam-style practice questions